derpyzza/river/SPEC.md

 };

-// Unlike in C, you don't need to typedef structs to avoid the struct keyword in declarations Vector3 v = (Vector3){10.f, 10.f, 12.f};
+// Unlike in C, you don't need to typedef structs to avoid the struct keyword in declarations
+// Also unlike in C, structs cannot be anonymous Vector3 v = (Vector3){10.f, 10.f, 12.f};

 // However, it's good practice to mark structs with an "_s" when declaring them